Bio

 NOTE TO PRESENTERS & PRODUCERS: For program-length bios in various word counts, please contact Mr. Houghtaling directly.
 He will be happy to send you an updated biography in your desired length.

 Earning considerable attention for his work in contemporary music, especially for his performances of Davies’ Eight Songs for a Mad King, Mr. Houghtaling has performed with Gunther Schuller, the Virgil Thomson Foundation, and ALEA III, both in the U.S. and on the Kalamata and Iraklion Festivals in Greece in new theater works for Greek National Television.
-In 1994, he appeared with the American Composers Orchestra on its “Sonidos de las Americas” Festival in Weill Hall at Carnegie, and in 1996 with the Brooklyn Philharmonic on its Virgil Thomson Centenary.
-Other notable projects include John Cage’s Apartment House 1776 during the composer’s 1988 Norton Lectures at Harvard, George Crumb’s Songs, Drones & Refrains of Death with ALEA III, and Davies’ Le Jongleur de Notre Dame with the Dinosaur Annex Ensemble in Boston (“Paul Houghtaling has personality and a splendid voice.”
+He appeared with the American Composers Orchestra on its “Sonidos de las Americas” Festival in Weill Hall at Carnegie, and later with the Brooklyn Philharmonic on its Virgil Thomson Centenary.
+Other notable projects include John Cage’s Apartment House 1776 during the composer’s Norton Lectures at Harvard, George Crumb’s Songs, Drones & Refrains of Death with ALEA III in Boston, and Davies’ Le Jongleur de Notre Dame with the Dinosaur Annex Ensemble, also in Boston (“Paul Houghtaling has personality and a splendid voice.”
 The Boston Globe).
-In addition to works by Philip Glass, Mr. Houghtaling has created roles in numerous new theater and opera works including Lee Hoiby’s The Tempest with Des Moines Metro Opera and the title role in William Harper’s El Greco for the Off-Broadway Intar Theater.
-He can also be heard as soloist on two recordings for New World Records’ Recorded Anthology of American Music series: cantatas of Robert Beaser on Divine Grandeur, and Castelnuovo-Tedesco’s “Romancero Gitano” on The Mask, both with New York Concert Singers under Judith Clurman.
+In addition to works by Philip Glass, Mr. Houghtaling has created roles in numerous new theater and opera works.

 Dr. Houghtaling holds degrees from the College of the Holy Cross, Worcester, MA (B.A.), the New England Conservatory of Music in Boston (B.M.), Hunter College in New York City (M.A.), and the Graduate Center of the City University of New York (D.M.A.).
-In the fall of 2007, he joined the faculty of the University of Alabama where he is currently Professor and Co-Coordinator of Voice and Director of Opera Theatre.
-He has also served on the faculties of Hunter College and Highbridge Voices in New York.
+He is currently Professor and Co-Coordinator of Voice and Director of Opera Theatre at the University of Alabama where he leads a nationally recognized opera training program.

 2022_10_09-Paul-Headshots-0487FTP